Southwest Corridor Park

 DOGS, PEOPLE AND GARDEN SPACES

 · You may address people who allow dogs into a garden space if you can do it in a way that is neighborly and not confrontational.
-For example, if you see a dog walking into a garden bed, you might say to the owner, “We have new plants coming up and we are trying to keep dogs out of the gardens.”
-However, in your role as park volunteer, you should not take on the responsibility of enforcing park rules (i.e., dogs off-leash, etc.)
+For example, if you see a dog walking into a garden bed, you might say to the owner, "We have new plants coming up and we are trying to keep dogs out of the gardens."
+(Statements that begin with "I" or "we" tend to be more graceful and more constructive than statements that are expressed as "you" statements or command statements.)

 · We can put up low fencing (permanent fencing or temporary rope-and-post fencing) if people or dogs frequently walk on a garden space.
 In high-traffic areas we can plant a border of durable plants to create a natural fence for a garden space.